Skip navigation

 Azure OIDC Configuration Success

-For more information about Microsoft Azure apps please see Integrating applications with Azure Active Directory.
+For more information about Microsoft Entra ID apps please see Quickstart: Register an application with the Microsoft identity platform.

 Additional Settings